KanoComputing/android-grt/readme.md

 Android JNI bindings for GRT

+## Using it

+You can copy the prebuilt libraries from the `libs` directory to your project's directory.
+Then use the classes in `jni/com/kano/grt`.

 ## Supported API

 Only a subset of the GRT API has bindings defined through JNI.
 Please check the `jni/com/kano/grt` to check the supported API